gooduru-vineeth/ai-media-backend/README.md

 - `app/`: The main application package
   - `api/`: API routes
   - `core/`: Core functionality and config
+    - `embedding.py`: Embedding functionality using Jina AI model
   - `models/`: Database models
   - `schemas/`: Pydantic schemas for request/response models

+## Features

+- RESTful API endpoints
+- Text embedding using Jina AI model

 ## API Documentation

 Once the server is running, you can access the API documentation at:
 - Swagger UI: `http://localhost:8000/docs`
 - ReDoc: `http://localhost:8000/redoc`

+## Usage Example

+To generate embeddings for text, you can use the `/embed` endpoint: